Arraying/Copycat/README.md

 The Copycat Discord bot is an advanced say-bot that is designed for flexibility and the ability to hook into other bots.
 For more information please execute `copycat help` or check the wiki.

+### Important

+This code is currently poor quality.
+This is because most of it was rushed and not thought though appropriately.
+My apologies.
+I'm working on revamping this to be a little better though.

 ### License

 Copyright 2017 Arraying